InPTC: Integrated Planning and Tube-Following Control for Prescribed-Time Collision-Free Navigation of Wheeled Mobile Robots: Introduction

+This paper examines the planning and control problems for prescribed-time collision-free navigation of WMRs in a convex workspace cluttered with static, sufficiently separated, and convex obstacles.
+By selecting an off-axis point as the virtual control point, the non-holonomic kinematics of WMRs is transformed into a fully-actuated system \cite[Section 11.6.1]{siciliano2009mobile}).
+Building upon this model, we propose a novel approach, called \textit{InPTC} (Integrated Planning and Tube-Following Control), to achieve collision-free navigation of WMRs within a finite time that can be preassigned according to the task requirement, even in the presence of disturbances.
+Numerical simulations and experiments illustrate the effectiveness of the proposed InPTC.
+The main contributions of this paper are twofold:

+\begin{enumerate} [1)] \item A reactive path planner with prescribed-time convergence is developed based on Bouligand's tangent cones \cite{berkane2021navigation} and time scale transformation \cite{tran2020finite}.
+This planner yields a continuous vector field that can guide the WMR from almost all initial positions in the free space to reach the goal at a prescribed finite time, while avoiding entering the obstacle regions augmented by safety margins.

+\item By leveraging time scale transformation and barrier functions, a prescribed-time tube-following controller is derived for reference trajectory tracking.
+This controller guarantees that the tracking error converges to a small residual set within a prescribed finite time, whilst the WMR's position remains within a predefined safe tube around the reference trajectory, despite the presence of disturbances. \end{enumerate}

-The remainder of the paper is organized as follows: Sec. \ref{secII} describes the kinematics and operating environment of the WRM, and formulates the robot navigation problem; Sec. \ref{secIII} proposes an integrated path planning and tube-following control strategy for collision-free robot navigation, accompanied by rigorous stability analyses; Sec. \ref{secIV} and \ref{secV} present the simulation and experimental results, respectively.
-Finally, Sec. \ref{conclusion} gives concluding remarks and future work.
+The remainder of the paper is organized as follows: In Section \ref{secII}, we describe the kinematics and operating environment of WMRs, and formulate the prescribed-time safe navigation problem.
+In Section \ref{secIII}, an integrated planning and control framework is proposed to address this problem.
+The simulation and experimental results are presented in Sections \ref{secIV} and \ref{secV}, respectively.
+Finally, Section \ref{conclusion} provides concluding remarks and discusses future work.

 \textit{Notations:} Throughout the paper, $\mathbb{R}^{n}$ is the $n$-dimensonal Euclidean space, $\mathbb{R}^{m \times n}$ is the vector space of $m\times n$ real matrices, and $\mathbf{I}_{n}$ is a $n\times n$ unit matrix. $|\cdot|$ is the absolute value, and $\|\cdot\|$ denotes either the Euclidean vector norm or the induced matrix norm.
 The topological interior and boundary of a subset $\mathcal{A}\subset\mathbb{R}^{n}$ are denoted by $\text{int}(\mathcal{A})$ and $\partial\mathcal{A}$, respectively, while the complement of $\mathcal{A}$ in $\mathbb{R}^{n}$ is denoted by $\complement \mathcal{A}$.
 Given two non-empty subsets $\mathcal{A},\mathcal{B}\subset\mathbb{R}^{n}$, $\text{d}_{\mathcal{A}}(\mathbf{x}):=\inf\{\|\mathbf{x}-\mathbf{y}\|\mid \mathbf{y}\in\mathcal{A}\}$ denotes the distance of a point $\mathbf{x}\in\mathbb{R}^{n}$ to the set $\mathcal{A}$, and $\text{d}(\mathcal{A},\mathcal{B}):=\inf\{\|\mathbf{a}-\mathbf{b}\|\mid \mathbf{a}\in\mathcal{A},~\mathbf{b}\in\mathcal{B}\}$ denotes the distance between $\mathcal{A}$ and $\mathcal{B}$.